Advocacy by and for People with ABI

 Mission: The purpose of BIN is to engage in activities that promote the best interests of individuals with acquired brain injuries and assist individuals with acquired brain injuries, their families and service providers, maximize the recovery of persons with acquired brain injuries.
 Activities include, but are not limited to, education, emotional support and recreation for persons with acquired brain injuries; advocacy on behalf of persons with acquired brain injuries; education of the public to foster awareness about acquired brain injuries and to prevent acquired brain injuries.

-Contact: Sue Hultberg, MA and JD, Executive Director
+Contact: Sue Hultberg, MA and JD, President and Executive Director

 Address: Brain Injury Network (BIN), PO Box #9276, Santa Rosa, CA, 95405-9276

 The BIN is an IRS 501(c)(3) charitable organization (ID number 68-0030611) and BIN is a nonprofit corporation registered in California, U.S.A.
 Donations to BIN may be tax deductible.
 Please consult your tax adviser.
 Any donations to assist BIN to continue our mission will be gratefully accepted by BIN at 707 Hahman Drive, #9276, Santa Rosa, California, 95405-9276.